 Acupuncture Wishart

 What is Acupuncture?

-Acupuncture is perhaps the most famous aspect of Traditional Eastern Medicine, and it forms an important part of our treatment methodology here at A Pinch of Prevention.
-Peter studied this ancient tradition for 4 years and uses it with great success in his field now.Acupuncture, unlike dry needling, involves the gentle application of fine needles to specific areas of the body.
-This is done to bring positive change to the system or area being treated.
+Acupuncture is perhaps the most famous aspect of Traditional Eastern Medicine, and it forms an important part of our treatment methodology at A Pinch of Prevention near Wishart.
+Peter completed 4 years of education in this ancient tradition and now utilises it in his treatment approach.
+Unlike dry needling, the discipline of Acupuncture involves the gentle application of very fine needles into specific areas, or ‘point locations’ on the body, to bring about positive change to the area or system being treated.

+Acupuncture Wishart